Kensington University

-Kensington University was an unaccredited distance education institution that was based at different times in California and Hawaii.
-Kensington University was eventually shut down by state authorities in both states.
+Kensington University was an unaccredited distance education institution from 1976 to 2003 that was based at different times in Glendale, California and Oʻahu, Hawaiʻi.
+In 1996, the California Council for Private Postsecondary and Vocational Education found the institution having "little or no rigor or credible academic standards are necessary in order to be awarded an advanced degree."
+Kensington University was ordered shut down by the California authorities in 1996 and was again closed by Hawaiʻi court order in 2003.

+The state of Texas criminalized the use of Kensington University degrees and considered the behavior as a misdemeanor under the Texas Penal Code.

 History

 The school was founded in 1976 by Alfred Calabro in Glendale, California, as a "no fat, no bull" correspondence school to meet the needs of working adults.
 The university was housed in a Glendale office that also contained Calabro's law practice.
 Kensington awarded bachelor's, master's and doctoral degrees in a wide range of fields.
 The Hawaii branch was started in 1996.

-As of 1976, Kensington was an "authorized" independent postsecondary institution in the state of California.
+As of 1976, Kensington University was an "authorized" independent postsecondary institution in the state of California.
 After the California Council for Private Postsecondary and Vocational Education was created in 1989 to regulate higher education institutions in the state, Kensington was required to obtain Council approval.
-In 1994, the Council's first review of the institution found deficiencies.
-Following a protracted legal battle, Kensington University was ordered shut down by California authorities in 1996.
+In 1994, the council's first review of the institution found deficiencies.
+Following a protracted legal battle, Kensington University was ordered shut down by the California authorities in 1996.
 The California Council for Private Postsecondary and Vocational Education said that "little or no rigor or credible academic standards are necessary in order to be awarded an advanced degree at Kensington University."
 The school was then re-opened by Anthony Calabro in September 1996 in Oʻahu, Hawaiʻi, where it was later closed by court order in 2003.